Minerally, delicate and herbaceous

 Now out of season until Spring 2024, why not try the hard goats cheese: Killeen instead?

-Reminiscent of Italian and Spanish hard cheeses, Holbrook goats cheese takes influence from the continent but is very much rooted to the North of England, having originally developed out of an aged-Lancashire recipe.
+Reminiscent of French-tommes, Holbrook goats’ cheese takes influence from the continent but is very much rooted in the north of England, having originally been developed out of an aged-Lancashire recipe.

-Matured for a minimum of 6 months for the flavour to develop, Martin and Nicola use milk fresh from their goats everyday on their wild-Cumbrian landscape to make this sharp, herbaceous, saline goats cheese.
+Matured for a minimum of three months to allow the flavour to develop, every day Martin and Nicola use milk fresh from their goats on their wild Cumbrian land to make this delicate, herbaceous firm goats cheese.